 Position: Senior Al Qaeda Operative, Terrorist Operations Planner

-Connection: Under the auspices of the Quds Force, Saad reportedly fled to Iran to escape the U.S.-led invasion of Afghanistan.
+Connection: Under the auspices of the Quds Force, Osama's son Saad reportedly fled to Iran to escape the U.S.-led invasion of Afghanistan.
 In Iran, he assumed a more senior and active role in Al Qaeda, including planning terrorist operations abroad.
-As of 2008, the U.S. government believes Saad may have relocated to Pakistan with the agreement of Iran.
+As of 2008, the U.S. government believed Saad may have relocated to Pakistan with the agreement of Iran.

 Name: Abu Musab al-Zarqawi (Deceased)